RedDestroer/web-api-clean/README.md

 ## Install template from nuget package

-The easiest way to get started is to install the [WebApiClean.Template.Solution](https://www.nuget.org/packages/WebApiClean.Template.Solution) nuget package.
+The easiest way to get started is to install the [WebApiClean.Template.Solution.net5](https://www.nuget.org/packages/WebApiClean.Template.Solution.net5) nuget package.

 Use this command to install a new template on your local machine:
-`dotnet new --install WebApiClean.Template.Solution --nuget-source "https://api.nuget.org/v3/index.json"`
+`dotnet new --install WebApiClean.Template.Solution.net5 --nuget-source "https://api.nuget.org/v3/index.json"`

 Use this command to generate fresh solution from the template:
-`dotnet new webapiclean -o NewSolutionName`
+`dotnet new webapiclean-net5 -o NewSolutionName`

 ## Install template from sources